gachet/operativos/lab1.md

 not `return()` or simply fall off the end of the routine.
 This is a **very** common source of compilation errors.

+The `date.c` and `date.h` files are already added to `runoff.list` so that the commands `make dist-test` and `make tar` will work correctly.
+In future projects, you will need to add new source code files to `runoff.list` yourself.

 ## Part 3: Control-P (30 pts)